 Dynamic pricing sounds complicated.
 It’s not, though.
-It’s just a matter of time that most online sellers use dynamic pricing regularly, because it’s simply more profitable than any other ecommerce pricing strategy.
+It’s just a matter of time before most online sellers use dynamic pricing regularly because it’s simply more profitable than any other ecommerce pricing strategy.

 We’ll talk about the whys and hows, but first let’s put together a very clear definition of dynamic pricing—to make sure we don’t get confused at some point.